szaghi/adam/src/app/nasto/fnl/README.md

 # Main Features

-NASTO GMP provides the main GPU accelerated backend (objects and kernels) with the executable program for performing a NASTO simulation on a
+NASTO FNL provides the main device accelerated backend (objects and kernels) with the executable program for performing a NASTO simulation on a device accelerated architecture.
-GPU accelerated architecture by means of MPI/Nvidia CUDAFortran GPU offloading parallel pardigms.

 Go to [Top](#top)